masa-finance/client-issues/README.md

 We have three issue templates:

 1. Bug Report: For reporting problems or unexpected behavior
-2. Feature Request: For suggesting new features or improvements
 3. General Inquiry: For asking questions about Masa products

 ## Project Board